nschaetti/nschaetti/README.md

 My work combines theoretical and applied machine learning, scientific computing, and visual tools for research and education.
-I focus on models that are understandable, controllable, and grounded in physical or dynamical principles, with a strong commitment to free and open-source AI.
+I focus on models that are understandable, controllable, and grounded in physical or dynamical principles, with a strong commitment to free and open-source AI (FOSAI & FOSS).

 ## Research interests